GoogleCloudPlatform/istio-samples/multicluster-gke/dual-control-plane/README.md

 ## Further reading

-To learn about Multicluster Istio and its different modes, [see the Istio docs](https://preliminary.istio.io/docs/concepts/multicluster-deployments/).
+- To learn about Multicluster Istio and its different modes, [see the Istio docs](https://istio.io/docs/concepts/multicluster-deployments/)
+- To learn how to configure and install the different modes, see the [Setup](https://istio.io/docs/setup/install/multicluster/) section in the Istio docs.